KosIrina/nodejs2022Q4-service/README.md

 ## Running application

+Before running the application you can change default port to any other in `.env` file in the root directory.

+Otherwise, application will be launched on port 4000.

 ```
 npm start
 ```

-After starting the app on port (4000 as default) you can open in your browser OpenAPI documentation by typing http://localhost:4000/doc/.
+After starting the app on port you can open in your browser OpenAPI documentation by typing http://localhost:4000/doc/.

+!
+Note, that if you have changed port in `.env` file, documentation will be available on the corresponding port.

 For more information about OpenAPI/Swagger please visit https://swagger.io/.

 ## Testing

-After application running open new terminal and enter:
+After running the application open new terminal and enter:

-To run all tests without authorization
+To run all tests

 ```
 npm run test